syncfusion-content/xamarin-docs/Xamarin/UIKit/Overview.md

 * Navigation
 * Error and Empty

 The screens are developed with MVVM pattern, which separates the UI and business logic results in a clean, professional, and scalable representation of user interface in your Xamarin.Forms applications.
-You can get the UI Kit application from [Google Play Store] (https://play.google.com/store/apps/details?id=com.syncfusion.xamarin.uikit) and the complete application is available in [GitHub repository](https://github.com/syncfusion/essential-ui-kit-for-xamarin.forms)
+You can get the UI Kit application from [Google Play Store] (https://play.google.com/store/apps/details?id=com.syncfusion.xamarin.uikit) and the complete source code is available in [GitHub repository](https://github.com/syncfusion/essential-ui-kit-for-xamarin.forms)

 # Supported Platforms